r4victor/tenthousandmeters/content/blog/python_bts_04.md

 }
 ```

-To get a more realistic picture, let's disscuss some of the omitted pieces in more detail.
+To get a more realistic picture, let's discuss some of the omitted pieces in more detail.

 #### reasons to suspend the loop

 From time to time, the currently running thread stops executing the bytecode to do something else or to do nothing.
 This can happen due to one of the four reasons:

 * There are signals to handle.
 When you register a function as a signal handler using [`signal.signal()`](https://docs.python.org/3/library/signal.html#signal.signal), CPython stores this function in the array of handlers.
 The function that is actually will be called when a thread receives a signal is `signal_handler()` (it's passed to the [`sigaction()`](https://www.man7.org/linux/man-pages/man2/sigaction.2.html) library function on Unix-like systems).
 When called, `signal_handler()` sets a boolean variable telling that the function in the array of handlers corresponding to the received signal has to be called.
 Periodically, the main thread of the main interpreter calls the tripped handlers.
 * There are pending calls to call.
-Pending calls is a mechanism that allows to shedule a function to be executed from the main thread.
+Pending calls is a mechanism that allows to schedule a function to be executed from the main thread.
 This mechanism is exposed by the Python/C API via the [`Py_AddPendingCall()`](https://docs.python.org/3/c-api/init.html#c.Py_AddPendingCall) function.
 * The asynchronous exception is raised.
 The asynchronous exception is an exception set in one thread from another.
 This can be done using the [`PyThreadState_SetAsyncExc()`](https://docs.python.org/3/c-api/init.html#c.PyThreadState_SetAsyncExc) function provided by the Python/C API.
 * The currently running thread is requested to drop the GIL.
 When it sees such a request, it drops the GIL and waits until it acquires the GIL again.